Showing Up for Jesus

 In this season of life, God has placed a desire in Candyce’s heart to share her continuous, although sometimes faltering, pursuit of a closer relationship with Jesus by calling on her experiences during a quest to find abundant life by exploring and practicing what it means to “show up for Jesus.”
 It is a quest that changed her—and continues to change her—by creating in her a thirst to grow more like Him.

-It is her hope to draw others closer to Christ as she shares her story of what it means to show up in life in a Biblical sense.
-Candyce is hard at work on her book, Showing Up for Jesus – The Key to Abundant Living, amid a full and busy life of family activities, traveling, beaching, hiking, and showing up.
+It is her hope to draw others closer to Christ as she shares her story of what it means to live abundantly.
+Candyce is hard at work on a book about kindness amid a busy life of family activities, traveling, beaching, hiking, and following Jesus.

 Prior to full-time writing, Candyce spent many years in the classroom working with students from kindergarten through college.
 Teaching and parenting provided her with the experience and knowledge to publish a variety of nonfiction, including personal essays, informative articles on parenting and teaching, history, and biographical narratives.
 She wrote preschool Sunday School curriculum for SBSSB along with weekly devotionals for Sunday School teachers for a number of years.
 More recently, she’s written devotionals for The Quiet Hour and Reflections.

-A blogger for a number of years, Candyce now focuses on her new devotional blog “Seeking His Face, Always.”
+A blogger for a number of years, Candyce now focuses on her new devotional blog “Harvesting a Life of Abundance.”

 Life Comes Full Circle: A Very Brief Personal Narrative